 Survival and Active Fun!
-Camping, Hiking, Fishing Gear!
+Camping Tips and Lists.
 Experience the Great Outdoors in Person!

 Get the newest in hunting and camping - keep up with new technologies and items - you can find out the hottest additions to these outdoor sports.
-Camping, fishing, hiking and survival gear.
+Camping, fishing, hiking, hunting, archery and survival gear.

 Stock up on survival gear as well - if your electricity goes out, what would you need?
 Light source, food heating source, supply of non-perishable foods - believe me, it's easier to deal with weather or disasters if you are prepared.

 Camping trips are usually pretty fun for a short family trip, as long as you are prepared and take along the essentials, plus some luxuries.
 Your equipment needs to be in working order, as well.
 And if any person really has an aversion to dirt or bugs, that person might want to forego the trip, in order so everyone can have a good time.
 Camping is also close to free if you have the equipment already, or are able to borrow it.

 You need to figure where you want to go – to a lake or to the mountains, to a campsite or to a remote area, to an area with an outhouse or running water or nothing - all this needs to be factored in before you end up somewhere, or else there can be big arguments and discomfort!

 There is a minimum amount of decent equipment you should take along, or else you need to know how to deal with not having it (some people like to "rough it" more than others).
 Here is a good list of the essentials.

 You can add more items in if you wish, and if there is room to bring them (factor in whether you are driving or hiking to your destination – that will determine how much you can pack).
 "Luxury items" may include a camera, binoculars, a deck of cards, games, etc.